aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 #### Operating System Callbacks
-In order to interpret user input as meaningful actions
+In order to meaningfully interpret user input,
-on the scene, we need to combine knowledge of the mouse position, mouse buttons, and keyboard.
-As you can see, because interpreting user input into meaningful actions requires many lines of code, we encapsulate it in a separate class, away from the main code path.
+we need to combine knowledge of the mouse position, mouse buttons, and keyboard.
+Because interpreting user input into meaningful actions requires many lines of code, we encapsulate it in a separate class, away from the main code path.
 The `Interaction` class hides unrelated complexity from the rest of the codebase and translates operating system events into application-level events.

 `````````````````````````````````````````` {.python}